 Like the splendid external world, the environment inside our body is constantly changing.
 The ability to monitor internal organ status by the nervous system is essential, ensuring an appropriate regulation of physiology and behavior to diverse body needs.
 What signals are critical for this communication between body organs and the brain?
 How are different organ cues being detected and processed?
 Are these pathways altered under certain disease conditions?
 The Chang lab uses state-of-the-art molecular, genetic, and imaging approaches including single-cell gene expression profiling, virus-based anatomical tracing, in vivo imaging, optogenetics, and chemogenetics to functionally dissect out diverse organ-to-brain circuits.
 Our goal is to better understand the important body-brain interface, and to develop novel neuronal-based therapeutic strategies for disease intervention.

-The vagus nerve is a major conduit between body and brain that relays critical sensory information from the neck, chest, and abdomen, and controls basic autonomic functions of the respiratory, cardiovascular, digestive, and immune systems.
+The vagus nerve is a major body-brain axis that relays critical sensory information from the neck, chest, and abdomen, and controls basic autonomic functions of the respiratory, cardiovascular, digestive, and immune systems.
 Surgical, electrical, or pharmacological control of vagus nerve activity impacts numerous diseases.
-Our previous studies demonstrated that the vagus nerve contains intermingled sensory neurons constituting genetically definable labeled lines with different anatomical connections and physiological roles.
-Sensory neuron populations that control breathing and digestion were identified using a molecular deconstruction of the vagus nerve, and such information facilities our understanding of molecular mechanisms for physiological reflexes.
+Our recent studies discover a multidimensional coding architecture of the vagal interoceptive system that ensures effective and efficient signal communication from visceral organs to the brain.

 Cardiovascular System; Cranial Nerves; Heart; Neural Pathways; Physiology; Vagus Nerve; Peripheral Nervous System; Ganglia, Sensory; Optogenetics